 - VirtualDub - http://virtualdub.org/ - (video and audio processing)

 - Avidemux - http://www.avidemux.org/ - (video and audio processing)

 - MKV Toolnix - https://mkvtoolnix.download/ - (video and audio compiling)

 I also create and edit textures for the John Smith Legacy Resource Pack and my own John Smith Legacy JimStoneCraft Edition.

-- Paint Shop Pro v9.01 - Very old software I bought in 2004 when the company was still JASC, runs great on modern hardware.
+- Paint Shop Pro v9.01 - Old paint package I bought in 2004 (company was still JASC), runs great on modern hardware.

 - Directory Opus 12 Pro Edition - http://www.gpsoft.com.au/ - I cannot live without this highly configurable file manager.

 - WinRAR v5.9 64bit - http://www.rarlab.com/ - File archiver.

 - Notepad2 v4.2.25 - http://www.flos-freeware.ch/ - Better than plain old Notepad, my main text editor.

 - WinMerge v126.96.36.199 Unicode x64 - http://winmerge.org/ - Excellent for comparing two files with highlighted changes.